 Proper hydration can also help alleviate cramping and improve your overall wellness.
-You should aim to drink at least eight cups of water every day, more if you live in a dry climate or exercise regularly.
+You should aim to drink at least eight cups of water every day if you live in a dry climate or exercise regularly.

-Exercise also affects your hormone production, reducing estrogen production, and stimulating endorphins.
+Exercise also affects your hormone production directly, reducing estrogen production and stimulating endorphins.
 Estrogen contributes to endometriosis development, and exercise might slow or stop the progression of your condition.

 Endometriosis not only triggers stress, but stress can also make your symptoms worse in a never-ending cycle of pain and worry.
 Everyone has a different method of managing stress.